Jay184/megamixplus-mods/README.md

 <div align="right">(<a href="#top">back to top</a>)</div>

 ### AutoPlay
-> Adds a new modifier to auto play charts with a perfect result every time.
-(Requires ModifierAPI as of version 2.0.0)
+> Adds a new modifier to auto play charts with a perfect result every time (Requires ModifierAPI as of version 2.0.0).
+Originally requested by Hisokeee.
 <img alt="Supported versions" src="https://img.shields.io/badge/compatible%20versions-1.00%20--%201.02-blue?style=flat-square" />
 <div align="right">(<a href="#top">back to top</a>)</div>

 ### ChartRandomizer
 > Adds a new modifier that randomizes charts when a song is started.
+Originally requested by Rinny.
 <img alt="Supported versions" src="https://img.shields.io/badge/compatible%20versions-1.00%20--%201.02-blue?style=flat-square" />
 <div align="right">(<a href="#top">back to top</a>)</div>